newsonjacob/ReactiveOptical_Flow/README.txt

 Open the resulting HTML file in your browser to explore the flight path interactively.

+Only the five most recent `flight_view_*.html` files are retained in the `analysis/` directory.
+Older visualizations are removed automatically.

 ## Future Improvements

 * Add SLAM integration